 What is a Medical Assistant & What Do They Do?

-If you’ve been to a healthcare facility, you may have run into or heard of someone called a medical assistant.
-They may have even answered your phone call the last time you called your physician’s office or got your situation in your appointment room.
+If you have ever been to a clinic, medical office, or hospital, you've interacted with a medical assistant.
+They may have answered your phone call the last time you called your physician’s office, got you situated in your appointment room, or even drawn your blood work.

-A medical assistant is a member of the healthcare team who performs both clinical and administrative duties, such as taking patients' vital signs, recording patient information, scheduling appointments, and handling billing and insurance.
+A medical assistant (MA) is a healthcare professional who performs both clinical and administrative duties, including taking patients' vital signs, recording medical information, scheduling appointments, and even handling billing and insurance.
+Their role is essential in supporting doctors and the medical team for smooth patient care and facility operations.

 What is a Medical Assistant?